Sometimes democracy fails us. Sometimes you pick a good leader, and they have a strong start. Then, slowly, their own nature gets the better of them.

 Most beekeepers prefer to requeen toward the end of summer or early winter.
 After September, it’s too late.

 That’s because you are relying on the new queen to provide you with winter workers.
 If you get her too late, she doesn’t have enough time to build up the numbers for winter.
 If the colony is too small, they may not make it to spring.

 Another concern is that she might not take it.

 Bees are nepotistic.
-They prefer to be genetically linked to the queen and there’s always the risk that the queen you attempt to install may be rejected.
-That’s why early August is a good time to requeen.
+They prefer to be genetically linked to the queen.
+And, there’s always the risk that the queen you attempt to install may be rejected.
+That’s why early August is a good time to requeening a hive.
 That way, you still have time to find another queen if the first attempt fails.

-If you are breeding your own queens, as many beekeepers do these days, then your timetable is a little more flexible in that you can requeen when the need arises.
+If you are breeding your own queens, as many beekeepers do, then your timetable is a little more flexible.
+You can requeen when the need arises.

-You still need to worry about winter though, so even if you have a queen in your apiary, and you find one of your hives in need of a queen in October, you may be better off combining it with another for the winter, and then splitting it in the spring.
+You still need to worry about winter though.
+Even if you have a queen in your apiary, and you find one of your hives in need of a queen in October, you may be better off combining it with another for the winter and then splitting it in the spring.
 Trying to requeen it so late in the year could spell disaster.

-It’s also good to note that requeening works best when feed is available.
+It’s also good to note that requeening a hive works best when feed is available.

 During a nectar flow, bees pass nectar to each other.
 That constant contact allows them to spread the queen’s pheromones a lot faster than in a dearth situation.